Louise is an online writer from the United Kingdom. She likes to share reviews on various things; movies, products, etc.

 What Is the LimbO Waterproof Arm Protector?

-They suggested purchasing a protector from LimbO, which is an English company that makes products to help mobility and make life easier for people, such as myself, that are wearing plaster casts for a few weeks.
+They suggested purchasing a protector from LimbO, which is an English company that makes products to help mobility and make life easier for people that are wearing plaster casts for a few weeks, such as myself.

 The company has waterproof protectors for different parts of the limbs such as feet, legs, hands, half and full-length arm protectors, etc. The one I am reviewing is the below-the-elbow protector.
 This is suitable for both shower and bath usage.